AdiCohen501/ExNet-BF-PF/README.md

 Experimental results demonstrate that our approach is not only straightforward to train but also yields superior results, obviating the necessity for prior knowledge of the speaker's activity.

-## Demo Page
-The [demo page](https://exnet-bf-pf.github.io/) presents audio test samples along with their spectrograms, showcasing a comparison between our proposed method, "ExNet-BF+PF", and other competing methods.